Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-25-where-we-stand.md

 "Have you no’ seen the news?"

 "Yeah, yeah, the whole Beef Brothers thing."
 She tried to wave hand dismissively and only succeeded in twitching her shoulder awkwardly.
-"I mean… how’s he doing?
+"I mean... how’s he doing?
 Is he okay?"

 "He’s okay."